 In June 1997, the FASB issued Statement of Financial Accounting Standards No. 130, "Reporting Comprehensive Income," ("SFAS No. 130"), which establishes standards for reporting and display of comprehensive income and its components (revenues, expenses, gains and losses) in a full set of general-purpose financial statements.
-SFAS No. 130 requires that all items that are required to be recognized under accounting standards as components of comprehensive income be reported in a financial statement that is displayed with the same prominence as other financial statements.
-SFAS No. 130 does not require a specific format for that financial statement but requires that the enterprise display an amount representing total comprehensive income for the period in that financial statement.
-SFAS No. 130 is effective for fiscal years beginning after December 15, 1997.
-The adoption of SFAS No. 130 will require additional disclosure in EchoStar's financial statements.
+SFAS No. 130 requires that all items that are required to be recognized under accounting standards as components of comprehensive income be reported in a financial statement that is displayed with the same prominence as other financial statement but requires that the enterprise display an amount representing total comprehensive income for the period in that financial statement SFAS No. 130 will require additional disclosure in EchoStar's financial statements.